Madhuri-Jain/medal-count/README.md

 - Integrated ESLint, Prettier, and Husky to enforce consistent formatting and catch issues early via pre-commit hooks.
 This setup supports fast, clean, and reliable development workflows.

+### Use of React Router Library

+- I chose to use React Router primarily to manage the query parameter for sorting (i.e., `?sort=gold`, `?sort=silver`, etc.), as required by the task.
+While React Router was not strictly necessary—since the app does not require multi-page routing.
+Though using it allowed for clean and reliable management of URL search parameters without introducing additional custom hooks or manual parsing logic.

+- Ideally, for such a minimal use case, I would have opted for the native `URLSearchParams` API directly.
+However, to reduce complexity, avoid handling edge cases manually, and stay within the project deadline, I decided to use React Router to streamline this implementation.

 ### Fixed Flag Height for Consistent Layout

 - A default height of 17px was used for flag images to ensure consistent alignment within the table rows.
 This design choice helped maintain a clean, compact layout and prevented the flags from disrupting the visual flow of the content.This tradeoff prioritized clean table layout over full-size flag accuracy.
 If needed, a scalable approach using inline SVGs or separate images could be introduced later.